automerge/automerge/rust/automerge-wasm/README.md

 ### Text

 Text is a specialized list type intended for modifying a text document.
 The primary way to interact with a text document is via the `splice()` method.
 Spliced strings will be indexable by character (important to note for platforms that index by graphmeme cluster).
-Non text can be inserted into a text document and will be represented with the unicode object replacement character.

 ```javascript
     let doc = create("aaaaaa")